 - If you are taking your exam in the Office of Adaptive Services, a staff member will walk you down to their testing rooms.

-Accuplacer is an online system that was developed by the College Board and it is capable of producing immediate results, which can be used to support accurate placement and remediation.
+Accuplacer is an online system that was developed by the College Board and it is capable of producing immediate results, which can be used to support accurate placement.
 It also offers Diagnostic, Writing and ESL assessments.

 The WritePlacer test, otherwise known as the essay exam, is restricted to two hours.
 If you require more time please let us know.
-All other Accuplacer exams are multiple option and untimed.
+All other Accuplacer exams are multiple option and not timed.

 The term Computerized Adaptive Testing or CAT applies to any computer-based test in which the answer to a question determines the difficulty level of the next.
 Therefore, the final score is determined by the number of questions answered correctly and the difficulty level of questions answered correctly.